sophiajt/jntrnr.github.io/_posts/2016-02-08-rust-quickie-matching-strings.md

 ---
-title: Rust quickie: matching Strings
+title: Rust quickie - matching Strings
 ---

 In case you find yourself trying to match a ```String``` (perhaps as part of an ```Option``` or ```Result```), here's a little trick.